-- E. The Building Inspector shall deliver one copy of the development plan, in paper or electronic format, to the Conservation Commission, Planning Board, Board of Health, Highway Department, Building Inspector, Board of Appeals and Fire Department for comments which will be considered prior to issuing any applicable permits. - F. The Town's permit review process requires the applicant to obtain and submit documentation of all local, state and federal permits that will be necessary in order to carry out the proposed development in the floodplain overlay district. - G. The Building Inspector shall review all proposed development within the flood district to assure that all necessary permits have been received from those governmental agencies from which approval is required by Federal or State law, including but not limited to Section 404 of the Federal Water Pollution and Control Act Amendments of 1972, U.S.C.
-1334, and - H. The most recent Elevation Certificate from the Federal Emergency Management Agency must be used to document elevations for all new construction and substantial improvements in the Special Flood Hazard Area. - I. In Zones A and AE, along watercourses that have not had a regulatory floodway designated, the best available Federal, State, local or other floodway data shall be used to prohibit encroachments in floodways which would result in any increase in flood levels within the community during the occurrence of the base flood discharge.
-In Zones A and AE, along watercourses that have a regulatory floodway designated on the Town's FIRM encroachments are prohibited in the - within the community during the occurrence of the base flood discharge.

-J. For new construction and substantial improvements in the AO Zones, all floodplain permits granted under this section shall require that residential structures shall have the lowest floor elevated above the crown of the nearest street to or above the depth number specified on Edgartown's Flood Insurance Rate Map.
+- E. The Building Inspector shall deliver one copy of the development plan, in paper or electronic format, to the Conservation Commission, Planning Board, Board of Health, Highway Department, Building Inspector, Board of Appeals and Fire Department for comments which will be considered prior to issuing any applicable permits. - F. The Town's permit review process requires the applicant to obtain and submit documentation of all local, state and federal permits that will be necessary in order to carry out the proposed development in the floodplain overlay district. - G. RESERVED 88 - H. The most recent Elevation Certificate from the Federal Emergency Management Agency must be used to document elevations for all new construction and substantial improvements in the Special Flood Hazard Area - I. In Zones A and AE, along watercourses that have not had a regulatory floodway designated, the best available Federal, State, local or other floodway data shall be used to prohibit encroachments in floodways which would result in any increase in flood levels within the community during the occurrence of the base flood discharge.
+In Zones A and AE, along watercourses that have a regulatory floodway designated on the Town's FIRM encroachments are prohibited in the regulatory floodway which would result in any increase in flood levels - J. For new construction and substantial improvements in the AO Zones, all floodplain permits granted under this section shall require that residential structures shall have the lowest floor elevated above the crown of the nearest street, or to the elevation required by the state building code, whichever is higher.